 Shit.
 Maybe Sano was in trouble after all.
 “Sorry for ditching practice last night,” he tried.

 “I didn’t do it on purpose.”
 Was that a touch of panic in Sano’s tone?
 He fought it off as he continued, “That was just how things worked out.”

 Finally, more or less easily, Saitou broke his silence.
-“Considering the circumstances, I think you can be forgiven.”
+“Some temperance might be advisable, but, considering the circumstances, I think you can be forgiven this time.”

 A pressing feeling of concern suddenly eased out of Sano’s chest, and he realized that his smile was the first he’d worn all day.
 “Seriously?
 I thought you were going to kill me!”

-Saitou’s tone was one of extreme amusement as he replied, “I thought about it at first, but after your little crying fit I didn’t have the heart.”
+Far too much amusement sounded in Saitou’s tone as he replied, “I thought about it at first, but after your little crying fit I didn’t have the heart.”

 “Crying fit?”
 Sano echoed hoarsely.